Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 * extract the contents of the zip file to your folder
 * download [`squeak.cog.spur_macos64x64_201807260206.dmg`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_macos64x64_201807260206.dmg)
 * double click on the dmg file
+* If needed, open System Preferences and go to Security Privacy.
+You will see that Squeak.app was not allowed to be installed and you have to click Allow.
 * drop the Cuis5.0-3610.image over the Squeak.app file
-* open System Preferences and go to Security Privacy.
-You will see that Squeak.app was not allowed to be installed and you have to click Allow.
-* drop the Cuis5.0-3610.image over the Squeak.app file.
-On subsequent runs, drop the Cuis5.0-3610.image over the Squeak.app file

 ## Troubleshooting ##
 * If you can't find Cuis5.0-3610.image, then this document is outdated.
 Use the Cuis image with the latest update number available.